OctoPrint/OctoPrint/README.md

 Just start the server via

-    python -m octoprint.server

-or alternatively

     ./run

 By default it binds to all interfaces on port 5000 (so pointing your browser to `http://127.0.0.1:5000` will do the trick).
 If you want to change that, use the additional command line parameters `host` and `port`, which accept the host ip to bind to and the numeric port number respectively.
-If for example you want to the server to only listen on the local interface on port 8080, the command line would be
+If for example you want the server to only listen on the local interface on port 8080, the command line would be

-    python -m octoprint.server --host=127.0.0.1 --port=8080

-or

     ./run --host=127.0.0.1 --port=8080

 Alternatively, the host and port on which to bind can be defined via the configuration.

-If you want to run OctoPrint as a daemon, there's another script for that:
+If you want to run OctoPrint as a daemon (only supported on Linux), use

-   ./run-as-daemon [start|stop|restart]

-It will create a pid file at `/tmp/octoprint.pid` for now.
-Further commandline arguments will not be evaluated, so you'll need to define host and port in the configuration file if you want something different there than the default.
+   ./run --daemon {start|stop|restart} [--pidfile PIDFILE]

+If you do not supply a custom pidfile location via `--pidfile PIDFILE`, it will be created at `/tmp/octoprint.pid`.

+You can also specify the configfile or the base directory (for basing off the `uploads`, `timelapse` and `logs` folders), e.g.:

+    ./run --config /path/to/another/config.yaml --basedir /path/to/my/basedir

+See `run --help` for further information.

 Configuration
 -------------

-The config-file `config.yaml` for OctoPrint is expected in its settings folder, which is located at `~/.octoprint` on Linux, at `%APPDATA%/OctoPrint` on Windows and at `~/Library/Application Support/OctoPrint` on MacOS.
+If not specified via the commandline, the configfile `config.yaml` for OctoPrint is expected in its settings folder, which is located at `~/.octoprint` on Linux, at `%APPDATA%/OctoPrint` on Windows and at `~/Library/Application Support/OctoPrint` on MacOS.

-The following example config should explain the available options:
+The following example config should explain the available options, most of which can also be configured via the settings dialog within OctoPrint:

     # Use the following settings to configure the serial connection to the printer
     serial: